Skip to content

 Do you have to be registered for GST to respond to a tender?

-Under taxation legislation, your business must register for GST if the expected annual business turnover is $75k (AUS), $60K (NZ) or more.
-The government buys from micro and small businesses that are not registered for the GST because they are below the required registration threshold.
+Under taxation legislation, your business must register for GST if your expected annual turnover is $75,000 or more in Australia, or $60,000 or more in New Zealand.
+However, government Issuers do buy from micro and small businesses that are not registered for GST because they fall below the required registration threshold.
+Please note that these thresholds are subject to change and we recommend verifying the current figures with the Australian Taxation Office (ATO) or Inland Revenue (IR) in New Zealand.

 Do you have to be a company to respond to a tender?